kaby76/Antlr4BuildTasks/Readme.md

 * ***Never use the wrong version of the tool with a selected runtime version.***

 ### History
-Building Antlr4 programs is a laborious task.
+Building Antlr4 programs is a laborious task when done manually.
+The steps are sort of glossed over in the [Antlr4 documentation for CSharp](https://github.com/antlr/antlr4/blob/master/doc/csharp-target.md).
 To build a program, you must:
 * Install Java.
 You need to use Java version 11 or newer because the tool requires it.
 * Download the Antlr4 Tool .jar from the download area.
 * Run the tool on you grammar.
-Many manually run the tool, but there are plenty of questions how to do that because it is different over the OS you are running.
+Many manually run the tool, but there are plenty of questions about how to do that because it is different over the OS you are running.
 If you modify the grammar, but forget to regenerate the parser and lexer, you end up with a version skew.
 * For C#, you need to set up a `<PackageReference>` for the runtime Antlr4.Runtime.Standard.